learn-co-curriculum/dsc-pandas-groupby/README.md

 Note that this alone will not display a result -- although you have split the dataset into groups, you don't have a meaningful way to display information until you chain an **_Aggregation Function_** onto the groupby.
-This allows you to compute summary statistics!
+This allows you to compute summary statistics.

 You can quickly use an aggregation function by chaining the call to the end of the `.groupby()` method.